 § 11 Fees

-(2) The monthly fee shall be shown in the offer.
-The calculation method for the fee shall basically take account of the number of users, the term of the contract, efficiency and other aspects which are shown in the offer.
+(2) The monthly fee is specified in the quotation.
+The calculation of the fee is mainly based on the number of users, the duration of the contract, the service, and other items specified in the quotation and product portfolio.

-(3) In addition to the monthly fee, a one-off set-up fee may be charged.
-This set-up fee shall be paid at the start of the contract.
-The amount of the one-off set-up fee and the exact scope of services shall be shown in the offer.
+(3) In addition to the monthly fee, a one-time setup fee may be charged, which is due at the beginning of the contractual term.
+The amount of the one-time setup fee, and the exact scope of services, can be found in the quotation and product portfolio.

-(5) Invoicing shall be carried out solely in electronic form by means of an e-mail sent to the e-mail address stored at the provider by the customer.
-The invoice shall also only be sent in paper form at the express request of the customer; in this case an administrative fee amounting to € 2.00 per invoice shall be charged.
+(5) Invoices shall be issued exclusively in electronic form by e-mail to the e-mail address provided by the Customer.
+Invoices will only be sent in paper form upon the explicit request of the customer and will be subject to an administrative fee of € 2.00 per invoice.

-(7) All prices shall be invoiced in Euro plus the statutory VAT valid at the time when the services are supplied.
+(7) All prices are quoted in Euro plus the applicable value added tax at the time of performance.

-(2) The provider shall reserve the right to enforce other claims due to default in payment.
+(2) The Provider reserves the right to assert further claims due to default of payment.

-(3) If the provider fails to supply the ready-to-operate software on time, his liability shall be based on § 13.
-The customer shall only be entitled to withdraw from the contract if the provider does not comply with the reasonable period of grace granted by the customer.
-This period of grace shall be at least two weeks.
+(3) If the Provider is in default with the operational supply of services, liability shall be governed by § 13.
+The Customer is only entitled to withdraw from the contract if the Provider does not comply with a reasonable deadline or period of time set by the Customer.
+This deadline or period of time must be of at least two weeks.

 § 13 Warranty and Liability